 Joshua Kurlantzick is a senior fellow for Southeast Asia at the Council on Foreign Relations.

-David McGrane is an associate professor of political studies at St. Thomas More College and the University of Saskatchewan.
+David McGrane is an associate professor of political studies at St. Thomas More College at the University of Saskatchewan.

 Mpumelelo Mkhabela is a fellow at the Centre for the Study of Governance Innovation at the University of Pretoria.